 Strategies for Managing Overwhelming Feelings

 Several strategies are available to help people regain control and manage overwhelming feelings.
+These strategies are specifically designed to help combat overwhelm and restore a sense of balance.
 Practicing mindfulness techniques, prioritizing and simplifying tasks, and building a strong support system and self-care can effectively cope with and eventually overcome these feelings.
+Remember to act intentionally when implementing these strategies for the best results.

 Mindfulness Techniques